 (= x 0) ;; FUNCTIONALLY EQUIVALENT TO (if (= x 0) ;; #t ;; #f) ;; ^^^^^^^^^^^

 Watch for unnecessary if expressions as you begin to write Racket.
 They are hard to read and just plain ugly!
-(And, for those of you who don't like all the parentheses and nested expressions that are a part of programming in Racket, the if expression adds gratuitous parens and an unnecessary level of nesting...)
+(And, for those of you who don't like all the parentheses and all of the nested expressions that are a part of programming in Racket, the if expression here adds gratuitous parens and an unnecessary level of nesting...)

 Quick Exercise: Re-write our if expression that computes tax using a cond expression.

 (if (> income 20000) (* 0.20 (- income 20000)) 0)

 Here is a possible solution:(cond ((> income 20000) (* 0.20 (- income 20000))) (else 0))